harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/node/common-tunables-for-node-faults.md

 ### Target multiple nodes

 It defines the comma-separated names of the target nodes subject to chaos.
 You can tune it using the `TARGET_NODES` environment variable.
-`NOTE`: It supports node CPU hog, node memory hog, and node I/O stress faults.
+**Note:** It supports node CPU hog, node memory hog, and node I/O stress faults.

 Use the following example to tune it: